The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 Orange S.A., France

-In its website, Orange SA’s Moroccan subsidiary Orange Maroc states having 7 offices in El Aaiún (or Laayoune, Western Sahara’s occupied capital), 1 office in Boujdour, 1 office in Smara (or Essemara on its website) and 1 office in Dakhla.
+In its website [or download], Orange SA’s Moroccan subsidiary Orange Maroc states having 7 offices in El Aaiún (or Laayoune, Western Sahara’s occupied capital), 1 office in Boujdour, 1 office in Smara (or Essmara on its website) and 2 offices in Dakhla.

-Data of coverage quality in the aforementioned territories suggests that Orange Morocco has substantial infrastructure in the Western Sahara.
+Data of coverage quality in the aforementioned locations suggests that Orange Morocco has substantial infrastructure [or download] in Western Sahara.
 As recently as 2017, it promoted events and cultural activities that legitimize the military Moroccan occupation of Western Sahara, and uses Moroccan colonial maps that merged Western Sahara’s occupied territories with Morocco.

-From July of 2015 French Orange S.A. has controlled 49% in the Moroccan company MediTel.
-From then, MediTel was rebranded as Orange Maroc (or Orange Morocco in English) to fully include it in the Orange S.A. brand.
+From July of 2015 French Orange S.A. has controlled 49% in the Moroccan company MédiTel [or download].
+From then, MédiTel was rebranded as Orange Maroc (or Orange Morocco in English) to fully include it in the Orange S.A. brand.
 This acquisition was honouring an investor agreement made in December of 2010 between Orange, Moroccan state-owned Cassie de Depot et de Gestion (CDG) and FinanceCom.
-(FinanceCom is also the owner of the controversial Moroccan bank BMCE Bank, which has a business operation and extensive presence in the occupied territories of Western Sahara.)
+(FinanceCom, which later changed name to O Capital, is also the owner of the controversial Moroccan bank BMCE Bank, which has a business operation and extensive presence in the occupied territories of Western Sahara.)

 Abengoa S.A., Spain